 St. Bonaventure’s online Master of Science in Education School Counseling program is the 2nd Best Value in New York by TopCounselingSchools.org.
-Our Online MSED School Counseling program is fully aligned with our CACREP-accredited on-ground programs.
+Our Online MSED School Counseling program is fully CACREP-accredited.
 The online MSED is designed for students who wish to serve as counselors in primary, middle and high school settings.
 The online MSED school counseling program is known for students who display an extraordinary commitment to service, a desire to impact our youth and the dedication to become a distinguished licensed professional.

 The SBU MSED School Counseling aligns with St. Bonaventure University’s Core Values:

 NO GRE OR GMAT REQUIRED FOR THIS PROGRAM

 A majority of the courses in the program are delivered in an online virtual learning environment.
 You’ll have direct interaction with your peers and faculty.
 Classes are small cohorts so you’ll receive the individualized and student-focused attention needed to succeed.
 The program is 48 credits, classes are 7 weeks long and we offer 3 intakes per year We are proud to have a 95% program completion rate and a 95% school certification rate.Field Experiences, Internships and Residency

 Students enrolled in the school counseling online program will go through a variety of in-field work and experiences.
 At the beginning of the second year, students start the Practicum which requires 100 hours, 40 of which involve direct contact with clients.
 Following the Practicum, you’ll complete two internships each requiring 300 clock hours.

 There are also two required 4-day residencies at St. Bonaventure during which you will have many opportunities to interact face-to-face with program faculty and your peers.
 These experiences are valuable for networking as well.Commitment to Service